adilsiraju/indoor_outdoor_classifier_hackp/README.md

 # Indoor/Outdoor Image Classifier

 This project is a simple image classification pipeline to distinguish between indoor and outdoor scenes using deep learning.
-It uses **FastAI** and a small custom dataset, with images downloaded from Bing and DuckDuckGo.
+It uses **FastAI** and a small custom dataset, with images downloaded from Bing.
 The workflow includes data collection, cleaning, model training, and evaluation.

 🚀 **With just 60 training images, the model achieved 91% accuracy.**